TotalEnergies to buy $219 mln stake in LNG developer NextDecade

 PARIS, June 14 (Reuters) - TotalEnergies TTEF.PA will buy a 17.5% stake in U.S. liquefied natural gas developer NextDecade NEXT.O for $219 million, the French group said on Wednesday, as part of a broader deal to enable the Texas company's Rio Grande LNG export project to proceed.

+NextDecade has been developing its Rio Grande LNG export plant on a 984-acre site in south Texas for several years.
+The project is designed to produce up to 27 million tons per annum (MTPA) of LNG.

+NextDecade has deals to supply LNG to Japan's Itochu 8001.T, oil majors Shell SHEL.L and Exxon Mobil XOM.N, France's ENGIE ENGIE.PA and China's ENN, among others.
+In 2021, it announced plans to add a carbon sequestration component to the project to reduce greenhouse gas emissions.

-(Reporting by Sudip Kar-Gupta, Curtis Williams and Scott DiSavino Editing by David Goodman )
+(Reporting by Sudip Kar-Gupta, Curtis Williams and Scott DiSavino Editing by David Goodman and David Evans)

 ((Curtis.Williams@thomsonreuters.com; +1 469-691-7668;))